A Window, Another Beautiful World

 One day, I realized that I must paint windows, when I realized that my attachment to the window was my attachment to the world, to the society, to the people.
 It was difficult to prove but I was surely an extension of them as they are of me.
 It was when I was cat sitting at a friend's place on the ground floor of a historical apartment in center city, Philadelphia, I was half naked, a very sunny summer day.
 I felt something, and I looked outside the large open window.
 There was a stranger, a man curiously looking inside.
 Cat in my arms and I stared at him still and quietly, but he did not know.
 He did not find my nor my cat's gaze.
 He could perhaps feel us but saw nothing sharp from outside, unlike the same window at night when it shows everything much clear with the lighting.
 I was witnessing his pure curiosity for a few seconds.
 It was the human curiosity I saw through his eyes.
 It was an intimidating experience for me that I almost felt like the stranger had access to witness my inner cells growing.

 About windows in Tokyo..., windows in Tokyo were made precisely and delicately, and they were much unfortified, and often kept opened or unlocked.
+Their ground floor windows are often from the floor to almost the ceiling, and there is no fence.
 I used to forget to bring the door key with me, but I always knew one of the windows was open.
 It used to be at least.
 Even if there were not much going on to see, I could always hear my neighbors, children running, vacuuming, a murmur, or faint music from open windows.
 I could always feel signs of life, daily life noises and smells.
 One thing it is universal, cats are always looking out the windows.

 About windows and me in New York City..., I moved to New York City in late 2013, and I finally started to build window paintings as a series.
 In 2017, I signed a lease for my very first art studio in Brooklyn, NY.
 It was a shared studio with 4 other spaces, my space was a 85 sq. ft., and without a window.
 In the smallest studio I would ever own, there was an endless space to start imagining and create windows that we have seen something similar somewhere, but we have never seen them.